For COVID-19 Updates and Information on Influenza Vaccinations — Click

 If you wish to file a formal complaint, provincial legislation requires that you do so in writing.
-You can submit a letter to the College by mail, email, or fax.
+You can submit a letter to the College of Pharmacists (CPhM) by mail, email, or fax.

 Details to Include in a Complaint Letter: